Miley joins the cult of short hair. (Via Twitter)Reason #1: To finally be free.

 Reason #5: To tell friends and family, 'you don't know me' (even though they probably do)

 It's a gender-bending decision that usually evokes narrow-minded assumptions like "she's totally lesbianing."
 This is something Emma Watson said she got a lot of when she cut her hair.
 But if you're actually opening up about your sexuality for the first time, you don't need a haircut to prove you're brave.
-Most of the time it's straight women hoping to squiggle their own line a little, or at least send the message to guys and moms: 'I don't care what you think is attractive.'
+Most of the time it's straight women hoping to squiggle their own line a little, or atleast send the message to guys and moms: 'I don't care what you think is attractive.'
 It's a redefining of your own identity, and good way to attract guys who like "crazy" girls because short hair makes people think of the movie "Mad Love."
 To wit: "Some people just thought I'd lost my mind," Watson said of her delicate, manicured, angelically coiffed cut.

 Reason #6: Because you've lost your mind

 Some stereotypes exist for a reason, and in this case it's Britney Spears.
-In the great head-shaving meltdown of 2006, Spears was photographed buzzing like G.I.
+In the great head shaving meltdown of 2006, Spears was photographed buzzing like G.I.
 Jane.
 Then she attacked paparazzi with an umbrella and dodged in and out of rehab for a while.
 It was a tough time for the celebrity who'd spent the past decade supporting her family as America's favorite teenage sex symbol.
 Asked by a photographer why she shaved her head, she answered, "Because of you."
 Considering the public scrutiny she was under it made sense...sort of.
 Another answer she gave was less convincing of sanity.
 She said she was "tired of everybody touching me."
-And later, a healthier Britney looking back on the whole debacle, asked in an MTV interview, "What the hell was I thinking?"
+And later, a healthier Britney looking back on the whole debacle, said in an MTV interview, "What the hell was I thinking?"

 Reason #7: To play a girl pretending to be a guy in a movie